Lemoncode/master-frontend-lemoncode/05-testing/01-react/03-hooks/01-use-state/README.md

 ```

-- should return an object: user with default values and setCredential a function when it calls it:
+- should return an object: credential with default values and setCredential a function when it calls it:

 ### ./src/login.hooks.spec.ts